MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Labs/04-face.md

 ## Learn more

-To learn more about what you can do with this service, see the [Azure AI Vision service page](https://azure.microsoft.com/products/ai-services/ai-vision/).
+To learn more about what you can do with this service, see the [Azure AI Face service page](https://learn.microsoft.com/azure/ai-services/computer-vision/overview-identity).